With very attractive podcast cover art, you may boost your number of downloads very quickly.

 That’s very convenient !

-You can also incorporate your podcast cover into any video content, like your future Youtube thumbnail, which will be great for making sure that all of your podcast content is coherent.
+You can also incorporate your podcast cover into any video content, like your future Youtube thumbnail, which will be great for making sure that all of your podcast content is consistent.

-This is also good for marketing your podcast because those that come across your podcast cover on Youtube may want to go and listen to it on their preferred listening platform.
+This is also good for marketing your podcast because those that come across your podcast cover on Youtube may be interested to go and listen to it on their preferred listening platform.

 In the future, if you decide to create an online shop for any podcast merchandise it will be best to have a beautiful podcast cover that you will want to don on all your new merch.

-However, if you are worried that someone might misunderstand that your logo refers to audio content, you can add the word “podcast” after the name of your show. 🎙️
+However, if you’re worried that someone might misunderstand that your logo refers to audio content, you can add the word “podcast” after the name of your show. 🎙️

-Our last advice is to choose a very simple logo so you can use it easily in any communication materials you need.
+Our last recommendation is to choose a very simple logo so you can use it easily in any communication materials you need.

 There is nothing worse than podcast cover art that is too crowded, with a lot of graphic elements on it. 🤔

-Imagine yourself as a listener, you wouldn’t be attracted by a cover with too many colors on it, so many that you wouldn’t even see the name of the show.
+Imagine yourself as a listener, you wouldn’t be attracted to a cover with too many colors on it, so many that you wouldn’t even see the name of the show.